 $30 Festival Pass

 Aputumpu Music Festival 2013 is almost here!
 If you thought the 2012 Festival was outstandingly packed with great bands, too much dancing and too many new people from all over NYC to meet — well, you are in for a treat!
 From March 28-30th, Aputumpu Music Festival will be rawking four of the hottest venues in New York with 6 stages including a secret, secret after-party!!
-This can be a great whatsapp status

 For 2013, we’ve added a party stage at Public Assembly for our EDM/Techno, DJ -loving and party crowd.
 We have also increased the number of Indie, Punk-Rock and Lo-fi bands at Cameo Gallery and The Studio of Webster Hall for our hip, rock, and live music loving friends AND added a World Music Stage for our globe trotting, and world music enthusiasts!!
 With an eclectic range of themed nights you are sure to be blown away by incredible performances at Aputumpu Festival — it’s gonna be awesome-heavy!!
 To get awesome whatsapp status visit my friends site….Its free!!